anjaliaks/10-Projects-in-Python/README.md

 ## Project-4
 #### Check-Internet-Connection
-- You just need to run this program in proper IDE, it will returns o/p True if your system is connected through Internet, otherwise False.
+- You just need to run this program in proper IDE, it will show your system is connected through Internet or not.
 ##